MultiplexDX/B117-RT-qPCR-design/README.md

-# B117-and-B1351-RT-qPCR-test-design
+# B.1.1.7 rt-qPCR design
-Basic commands and scripts used to identify sars2 B117 lineage-specific and B1351 lieanege-specific genomic signatures
+Basic commands and scripts used to identify sars2 B.1.1.7 lineage-specific genomic signatures